 Overview of the following Content:

-On the left you see pictures of Kishumundu Secondary School from the very early beginning (1985), on the right the corresponding picture from approximately the same position in july 2017 (courtesy of Dr. Michael Bauer).
+In the following panel you can see the tremendous development our school made after it was established.
+On the left you see pictures of Kishumundu Secondary School from the very early beginning in 1985 and later on, on the right the corresponding pictures from approximately the same position in july 2017 (courtesy of Dr. Michael Bauer).

 The place where the girls dormatory was been erected.

 Klick here to see a Satellite View of the entire School how it looks like nowadays.

 Students of Kishumundu Secondary School in 2000.
 Courtesy of our friend Winfried Sommer.

 Teachers of Kishumundu Secondary School and their guests in 2000.
 Courtesy of Winfried Sommer (second from the right in the lower row, next to our headmaster Mr. Kiwara).

 Graduation party at Kishumundu Secondary School in 2004.
 Courtesy of Winfried Sommer.